radeonxray/UFO-Exam/README.md

 On the above _TS_ code example, it's explicitly stated that the function is going to return a string and receive a boolean as parameter and you are therefore not allowed to pass the function non-boolean values.
 If you do so anyway, e.g. by passing the function a string (as shown in the example above), you will immediately be shown an error message telling you that you are not allowed to pass the function a string as it expects a boolean. _TS_ has therefore made sure both that you have detected the error immediately and accurately showed where the error is.

-Another quick example of _static typing_, is in the effect of _type-checking_.
-It means that for example variables (or return values in functions as seen in the previous picture) has to have their types defined, like string, number, Array etc. This effectively creates a "contract" for the developers that needs to be uphold, if the project is to compile correctly.
+Another quick example of _static typing_, is in the effect of _type-checking_, which means that variables (or return values in functions) has to have their types defined, like string, number, Array etc. This effectively creates a "contract" for the developers that needs to be uphold, if the project is to compile correctly.

 ![alt_text](/BlogAssignment/tsTypeAnnotation.png)